realifetech/android-sdk/README.md

 ```

 Observe that to access this repository you need to provide your user name and to generate an access token.
 Generated
-token should have the following required permission: `read:packages`.
+token should have the following required permissions: `write:packages` & `read:packages`.
 How to generate a token in Github can be
 found https://docs.github.com/en/free-pro-team@latest/github/authenticating-to-github/creating-a-personal-access-token

 When you have the username and the token, you can provide them using different approaches: